feedm3/learning-java/README.md

 [![Build Status](https://travis-ci.org/feedm3/learning-java.svg)](https://travis-ci.org/feedm3/learning-java)

-This repository is used to explore, learn and document different Java libraries and Java 8 features.
+This repository is used to explore, learn and document different Java libraries and Java (especially Java 8) features.

 [Spock](https://github.com/spockframework/spock) is used as testing framework for the Java libraries because of the great readability, syntax and build in features.
-For the Java 8 tests we use JUnit to not mix up some features and methods with groovy.
+For the Java API tests we use JUnit to not mix up some features and methods from groovy.

 In his book "[Clean Code](http://www.amazon.de/dp/0132350882)" (Chapter 8: Boundaries), Robert C. Martin recommends to write learning tests.
 Instead of trying out third party code in our production code we write tests to explore